jtara1/tele/README.md

 ## Deploy

-Run the ansible playbook from your local dev computer
+Run the ansible playbook from your local development OS

 Something like
 ```shell